When it comes to building applications for web and native platforms, React has emerged as one of the most popular JavaScript libraries.

 One of the notable advantages of JavaScript is its versatility and extensive browser support.
 All major web browsers support JavaScript, making it a reliable choice for web development.
 JavaScript code can be directly embedded within HTML pages or included as separate files referenced by the HTML code.

 It is a new technology as compared to other technologies.
-There are many benefits of using React, one of the reasons for it coming into so much popularity; it makes it easier to make dynamic web apps as it requires less code, has reusable codes, dedicated tools for debugging, and many more.
+There are many benefits of using React.
+One of the reasons for its popularity is that it makes it easier to create dynamic web apps as it requires less code, has reusable codes, has dedicated tools for debugging, and many more.

 Is React Better with JavaScript or TypeScript?